Bob Taft: 1998 campaign

+2002 campaign

+In January 2002, it was reported that the governor had raised nearly 6 million dollars for his reelection campaign.
+Taft had high approval ratings going into the election (near 70 percent according to some polls), and experts predicted he would easily win.
+In the November 5 general election, Taft defeated Democrat Tim Hagan by nearly 20 points, 58%-38%.
+He was sworn in for his second term on January 13, 2003.

-Governor of Ohio
+Governor of Ohio (1999–2007)

-Taft was elected Governor of Ohio in 1998, defeating Democrat Lee Fisher 50-45 percent, and was re-elected in 2002, defeating Democrat Tim Hagan 58-38 percent.

-Third Frontier
+Economic development

 The Third Frontier program, started under the Taft administration, as of 2009 was considered an enormous success in modernizing Ohio's 21st century economy.
 The program focuses on issuing funding for research, development, and commercialization projects to the biomedical, alternative energy, and the advanced propulsion industries and institutions, among others.
-Between 2003-2008 it dispersed $681 million, resulting in a $6.6 billion economic impact return and 41,300 jobs.
+Between 2003 and 2008 it dispersed $681 million, resulting in a $6.6 billion economic impact return and 41,300 jobs.

-Governor's Cup awards

-During Taft's tenure, Ohio was awarded the Governor's Cup twice, in 2003 and 2006.
-The award, selected by Site Selection Magazine, is given to the state that attracts the most business developments over $1 million, creates over 50 jobs, or constructs over 20,000 new square feet of business area during the course of a year.
-The honor is deemed as being considered the best state in the country for business development, attraction, and capital investment.